 Our fifth and final tip is to get creative, and don't be afraid to shake things up.
 A good example is this big-brain Warzone trick, which involves spraying an enemy outline on the wall behind you.
 This can be used to draw enemies' attention, allowing you to easily ambush them.

 Another great example is to spray enemies with bright paint prior to the Gulag.
 This will make them far more visible in the largely black and white Gulag setting.
-An issue with this is that you don't know which enemy you're set to face, so you might have to work quickly and spray as many as you can find.
+An issue with this is that you don't know which enemy you're set to face.
+You might have to work quickly and spray as many as you can find.

 The final example of getting creative relates to being in matches with friendly players.
-Assuming your whole team has just been wiped, there's a good chance you'll end up in the same Gulag as your allies.
+Assuming your whole team has just been wiped, there's a good chance you'll end up in the same Gulag.
 Get one teammate on the balcony to call out your enemy's location, or you can return the favor for them.

-Either way, friendly callouts can give you the edge in any Gulag situation, and allow you to anticipate your opponent's movement before they're visible.
+Either way, friendly callouts can give you the edge in any Gulag situation.
+They also allow you to anticipate your opponent's movement before they're visible.

 That rounds off our best tips and tricks to help you win your Gulag 1v1!
 What creative ways have you found?
 Be sure to send us your best ideas on Twitter, @DexertoIntel!